pytroll/pytroll/web/source/quickstart_avhrr.rst

     '4: (10.300,10.800,11.300)μm, shape (5489, 2048), resolution 1090m'
     '5: (11.500,12.000,12.500)μm, resolution 1090m, not loaded'

-We have now loaded the 10.8 µm channel from the NOAA 19 swath.
+We have now loaded the 10.8 µm channel from the NOAA-19 swath.

+.. note:: In earlier versions of mpop_ you would create the scene object by
+          specifying *"noaa"* as the first argument and *"19"* as the second in :meth:`PolarFactory.create_scene`.
+However,
+          now we have standardised the naming of satellites to follow the WMO naming conventions and thus leaving the second argument empry.

 Handling data
 =============
 The :attr:`global_data` object supports the same operations when used for any type of satellite data.
 So the examples from the :doc:`quickstart_seviri` tutorial applies here as well.

 Showing a channel: